hateinterlude/archive/guides/How to Create a Windows VM using LXD (Ubuntu)/README.md

 ```
 sudo lxc config device override win11 root size=50GB
 ```
-> change `size` to how big you want your virtual drive to be, recommended is 52GB
+> change `size` to how big you want your virtual drive to be, recommended is 52GB <br/>
+make sure you have enough storage otherwise your Windows might bootloop after some extra space is used

 ```
 sudo lxc config device add win11 install disk source=[ABSOLUTEPATHTOYOURPACKEDISO] boot.priority=10